 - ½ teaspoon black ground pepper

-- Heat 1 tablespoon of olive oil in a medium saucepan over medium-high heat.
+- Heat 1 tablespoon of olive oil in a medium saucepan or Dutch oven over medium-high heat.
 Add the onion, celery, and carrots.
 Sauté 5 minutes until lightly browned.

 - Add garlic, tomato paste and sage.
 Cook 1-2 minutes more, stirring frequently.

-- Stir in wine, water, mustard, lentils, bay leaf, sea salt and pepper.
+- Stir in wine, water, mustard, lentils, bay leaf, salt and pepper.
 Bring to a boil, reduce to simmer.
-Simmer partially covered for 30 minutes or until tender, stirring occasionally.
+Gently simmer partially covered for 25 minutes or until tender, stirring occasionally.

 - Meanwhile, heat remaining 2 teaspoons of olive oil in a sauté pan over medium-high heat.
 Add pearl onions; season with salt and pepper.
 Sauté 5-7 minutes until tender and caramelized, stirring frequently.

 - Once lentils are tender, add the spinach a couple handfuls at a time allowing each addition to wilt before adding the next.

 - Stir pearl onions into the lentils.
 Remove bay leaf.

 - Serve warm in bowls with toasted bread of choice or as a side dish.
 See post for additional serving suggestions.
 Enjoy!